 fasting diet, you also can’t just eat anything you want.
 You still must maintain a healthy diet filled with all of the proper vitamins and nutrients.
 Keep junk food to a minimum, and keep calories within a reasonable parameter.

 While intermittent fasting provides numerous health benefits, all of these benefits will be canceled out by the consumption of poor quality food.
-If you want to get the best intermittent fasting results possible, you must also eat the best foods possible.
+It is very important to watch the food that you are consuming.

 Keep yourself occupied – When you’re hungry, your natural instinct is to eat.
 But if

-you’re looking to get positive intermittent fasting results, you must resist this natural urge.
+you’re looking for the best results, you must resist this natural urge.
 This, of course, can be difficult.
 The best way to resist these urges is to keep yourself as busy as possible.

 Exercise – Believe it or not, exercise has actually been proven to decrease hunger.
 So, if you want to see excellent intermittent fasting results, you might very well want to consider engaging in regular exercise.